crowdint/crowdblog/README.md

 Returns a boolean value indicating if the current user is allowed to access the application.

-These methods must be implemented in your application\_controller and can be named however you want but must have exactly the same name that the indicated when using the installer.
+These methods must be implemented in your application\_controller and can be named however you want but must have exactly the same name indicated when using the installer.

 Run your host application and go to /blog to access the engine.